GospelSounders/adventhymnals/content/02.christ-in-song/09.701-800/09.781-790/09.Firm-As-a-Rock/docs.md

 ---
+title: |
-title: 789.
-Firm As a Rock
+    789. Firm As a Rock - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 789.
+Firm As a Rock.
+Unshaken as the sacred hills, And fix'd as mountains stand; Firm as a rock the soul shall rest That trusts th' Almighty hand.
+    keywords:  |
-    keywords: Christ in Song, Firm As a Rock, Unshaken as the sacred hills,
+        Christ in Song, adventhymnals, advent hymnals, Firm As a Rock, Unshaken as the sacred hills.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 789. FIRM AS A ROCK
+####  Christ in Song,

 ```txt
 1.